 After the design confirmation is completed, we then proceed to custom processing.
 So you don’t have to worry about our design and production capacity.
 We will provide you with the most professional technical support.

 NEWater UV Water Treatment System

-UV technology is our main component here at NEWater treatment systems that uses UV light to purify the water.
+UV technology is our main component here at NEWater treatment systems that use UV light to purify the water.
 Because of its chemical-free composition, it is environmentally friendly.
 Pathogens, viruses, and bacteria, including E. coli, are all harmful microorganisms.
 Our UV water treatment system kills E. coli, Cryptosporidium, and Giardia lamblia with a 99.99% positive result.
 We are ready to serve your water supply whether it is well water or groundwater, our complete UV water treatment system is designed to provide you with the utmost power water treatment in the industry.
-It is chemical, taste, and odor-free, and even guaranteed with one-year quality compact and easy to maintain the system.
+It is chemical, taste, and odor-free, and even guaranteed with a one-year quality compact and easy-to-maintain system.